bkp31415/Aws_S3_Upload/README.md

 # Aws_S3_Upload
 Uploading Files in Aws S3 using MEAN Stack.

+## The app will be soon deployed to Heroku...

 # Installation

 Use `npm install` in both Angular and Node folders to install the Node Modules.